How to Monitor New Backlinks in Google Webmaster Tools (Search Console) for Negative SEO - Tutorial Tuesday

 Hello and welcome to another Tutorial Tuesday.

-Today I want to outline how anyone can easily monitor incoming backlinks to defend against any negative SEO attempts, for free, with Google Webmaster Tools.
+Today I want to outline how anyone can easily monitor incoming backlinks to protect your clients or SEO agency against any negative SEO attempts, for free, with Google Webmaster Tools.

 But first, a little context….

 Negative SEO is the act of attempting to negatively affect a website’s search engine optimization.
 Instead of increasing your own site’s optimization for search you work to decrease a competing site’s optimization in search.